fdesjardins/bunyan-postgres-stream/readme.md

 This module creates a Bunyan stream that maps the default log fields to table columns and also records the entire log message in a `jsonb` column to support your custom fields.

-Requires PostgreSQL 9.4 or above for use with JSONB column types.
+Requires PostgreSQL 9.4 or above for use with `jsonb` column types.

 ## Install